 One option is to explore the red bus loop that goes from the Village to Hermit’s Rest with nine fantastic viewpoints along the way.
 Our favourites along the loop were Maricopa Point and Mohave Point while the final stop at Hermit’s Rest has a snack bar, gift shop and toilets.
 Keep an eye out for elks along the red bus loop!

-The red bus loop only operates during the months of March to November but if you’re visiting during the winter months then you can self drive this section or even hike the 11km (6.8 miles) to Hermit’s Rest if you’re feeling particularly active!
+The red bus loop only operates during the months of March to November but if you’re visiting during the winter months then you can self-drive this section or even hike the 11km (6.8 miles) to Hermit’s Rest if you’re feeling particularly active!

 If you’ve walked the Rim Trail in the morning then you can take the blue loop back to the Visitor Center and pick up your car at the end of the day or if the road is open to Hermit’s Rest.

-Visitors also have the option of driving along Desert View Drive, east from the Visitor Center, and stopping along several other viewpoints to the well known Desert View Watchtower.
+Visitors also have the option of driving along Desert View Drive, east from the Visitor Center, and stopping along several other viewpoints to the well-known Desert View Watchtower.
 If you choose to drive you will not be able to access Yaki Point as that road isn’t open to private vehicles.

 Have More Time?

-If you have 2 days to spend on your Grand Canyon itinerary then I suggest spending a two to three hours exploring whichever bus loop you didn’t get a chance to see on your first day.
+If you have 2 days to spend on your Grand Canyon itinerary then I suggest spending two to three hours exploring whichever bus loop you didn’t get a chance to see on your first day.

 Another great activity if you only have two days at the Grand Canyon is to hike partly down the South Rim.
 The two trails that go down into the Canyon are the Bright Angel Trail which is located next to the Village or the South Kaibab Trail which is located east of the Visitor Center.